nodeshift/nodejs-reference-architecture/docs/development/protecting-code.md

 the process of using offline source maps in their typical problem investigation workflow.
-This [article](https://dev.to/ivanstanevich/using-js-source-maps-in-production-1ecc) has some suggestions for doign that.
+This [article](https://dev.to/ivanstanevich/using-js-source-maps-in-production-1ecc) has some suggestions for doing that.

 For back end JavaScript it should be possible to use the source maps to get a readable stack trace from a minified version provided by a